alien-keric/UDOM-CYBER-CLUB/LAB1.md

 # intructions
-This lab main focus to atleast increase the awerness of OWASP top 10 in web application, so please do it as u mean it and make sure u understand what ur doing it will help u to get basics.
+This lab main focus to atleast increase the awearness of OWASP top 10 in web application, so please do it as u mean it and make sure u understand what ur doing it will help u to get basics.

 ## INSTALL DVWA & CONFIGURE
 ```